polleverywhere/quebert/README.md

 Because it has really low latency.
 Other Ruby queuing frameworks, like [DJ](https://github.com/collectiveidea/delayed_job) or [Resque](https://github.com/resque/resque), have to poll their queue servers periodicly.
 You could think of it as a "pull" queue.
 Quebert is a "push" queue.
 It maintains a persistent connection with beanstalkd and when is enqueud, its instantly pushed to the workers and executed.

 [Sidekiq](http://sidekiq.org) uses Redis's "push" primitives so it has low latency, but it doesn't support class reloading in a development environment.
-Sidekiq is also threaded, which means there are no garauntees of reliability when running non-threadsafe code.
+Sidekiq is also threaded, which means there are no guarantees of reliability when running non-threadsafe code.

 [Backburner](https://github.com/nesquena/backburner) is very similar to Quebert.
 It offers more options for concurrency (threading, forking, etc.) than queubert but lacks pluggable back-ends, which means you'll be stubbing and mocking async calls.